CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 #### Out of Memory Error
 **Q: Out of memory error** - I get an error similar to: `Check failed: error == cudaSuccess (2 vs. 0)  out of memory`.

+**A**: Make sure you have a GPU with at least 4 GB of memory.
+If your GPU is between 2 and 4 GB, it should be fine for body-only settings, but you can also reduce the `--net_resolution` if it does not fit (check [Speed Up, Memory Reduction, and Benchmark](#speed-up-memory-reduction-and-benchmark) for the consequences of this).

-**A**: Most probably cuDNN is not installed/enabled, the default Caffe model uses >12 GB of GPU memory, cuDNN reduces it to ~2.2 GB for BODY_25 (default) and ~1.5 GB for COCO (`--model_pose COCO`).
+(Only if you are compiling OpenPose by yourself, this does not apply to the portable OpenPose binaries for Windows because they already include cuDNN): If you have a GPU with >= 4 GB of memory, and you still face this error, most probably cuDNN is not installed/enabled.
+The default Caffe model uses >12 GB of GPU memory, cuDNN reduces it to ~2.2 GB for BODY_25 (default) and ~1.5 GB for COCO (`--model_pose COCO`).
 Note that you still need at least about 2.2 GB free for the default OpenPose to run.
 I.e., GPUs with only 2 GB will not fit the default OpenPose, and you will have to either switch to the `COCO` model (slower and less accurate), or reduce the `--net_resolution` (faster speed but also lower accuracy).

+Also, hands and face increases the GPU memory requeriments, and 4 GB GPUs might run a bit short in some cases.